 1993: Genesee Trail and the Discovery Center opened.
 This exhibit was the first phase of the development plan funded by the Seneca Park Zoo Society and adopted by the Monroe County Legislature in 1991.
 The new exhibit was the first of the natural habitat, landscape immersion exhibits at the Zoo.
 These exhibits are the future of zoos, and help the visitor see what the animals are like in homes reflecting their natural ranges.
 This exhibit was built with $2 million dollars of Society-raised funds and $500,000 of County funds.
 Annual attendance is 250,000

 1994: The Zoo celebrated its centennial in 1994.

 1996: Polar bear Aurora gave birth to her first cub, female Anoki, November 20, 1996.
 Anoki was transferred to the Rio Grande Biological Park in Albuquerque in December 1997 and now resides at the Maryland Zoo in Baltimore.

 1998: The Zoo's Visiting Animal Program begins.
 Annual attendance 361,783.
 1999: Orangutans Jiggs and Kumang became parents to daughter Dara on September 23, 1999.
-Both mother and daughter remain at the Zoo today.
 Also that year, polar bear Aurora gave birth to twin cubs on November 27, 1999.
 A contest was held to name the twins and the winner suggested Inuit names Qilak (the sky) and Sila (the earth).

 2001: The Seneca Park Zoo Master Plan is adopted by Monroe County Legislature.
 Jiggs, father to Kumang's daughter Dara, passes away at age 35.
 2002: The Zoo's Butterfly Beltway program was initiated in 2002 to promote the conservation of Monarch butterflies.